 Most list endpoints support offset-based pagination:

-Keyset Pagination (Storage List Endpoints)
+Keyset Pagination (Storage + Workflow Run List)

 Compact Responses (output=)